Find Your Darakaraka: Jaimini Astrology's Complete Spouse Blueprint

 "Darakaraka only applies to men"

-Reality: DK describes the karmic partner archetype for any gender.
+Reality: DK describes the soul-purpose partner archetype for any gender.
 It works identically for women and non-binary individuals.

 "An afflicted DK means a doomed marriage"

-Reality: An afflicted DK is a karmic assignment map, not a life sentence.
+Reality: An afflicted DK is a soul-purpose assignment map, not a life sentence.
 Conscious awareness of the affliction allows transformation of the pattern.

 "DK overrides the 7th house"